Case Study 1

 Case Environmental was contacted by a purchaser of an old farm in East Devon.
 The property had been empty for several years and as it was an executor sale there was very little information regarding the existing water and sewage assets.

 Upon investigation a poorly constructed spring was identified as the main water source.
 A borehole was also present but after drilling it had suffered structural problems and was never used.
-The spring was close to the point of surface discharge from existing septic tank, had insufficient vermin protection and took a long time to recharge after abstraction.
-In addition several tanks were found connected to the spring – these were in a very poor state of repair and due to configuration, would allow for stagnation during storage.
+The spring was close to the point of surface discharge from an existing septic tank, had insufficient vermin protection and took a long time to recharge after abstraction.
+In addition several tanks were found connected to the spring – these were in a very poor state of repair and due to the configuration, would allow for stagnation during storage.
 At the point of use no water treatment was fitted.

 After further investigation a second, abandoned source was found.
 This was a well close to the house last used in the 1950s.
 It had been decommissioned and capped but still contained water and appeared in relatively good order.
 A water engineer was instructed to open-up the well and test-pump the water to assess recharge rate and quality.
 The well was found to be capable of supplying a good yield of high quality water.
 Case Environmental wrote a specification for the formal improvement and reinstatement of the well to provide drinking water to the property.
 This included specifying the appropriate treatment based on the chemical and microbiological characteristics of the water.

 The septic tank serving the property was found to be significantly undersize for the intended future use of the property.
-Of further concern was the septic tank discharged directly to surface into a wooded embankment; not only was this illegal, it also presented a considerable environmental health hazard.
+Of further concern was the septic tank discharge, which flowed directly to surface into a wooded embankment; not only was this illegal, it also presented a considerable environmental health hazard.
 Case Environmental provided a specification to decommission the septic tank and replace it with a modern, compliant system.

 Case Study 3